Skip to content

 The shop will be open from 9am, so you will have time to purchase materials before the workshop.
 Our staff can offer you any advice you need.

-Please bring a packed lunch, water, soft drinks with you.
-All attendees receive 5% off in our shop adjacent to Studio One at Pegasus Art.
+Please bring a packed lunch, water, tea & coffee with you.
+All attendees receive 5% off in our shop.

 Book Now